This post contains affiliate links. Please read our disclosure policy.

 There is no need to oil a properly seasoned skillet.
 However, do brush the patty with a little oil.
 This will eliminate any chances that the meat will stick and will give the burger a beautiful finish.

-Cooking wild game is almost always a healthier option than store-bought meat.
-I share a number of wild venison recipes, including how to cook backstraps and venison steaks, along with stew and roast recipes.
+I have loved cooking wild game for as long as I can remember.
+And I love to share a number of them here, including how to cook backstraps and venison steaks, along with venison stew and venison roast recipes.

 Do you love bacon?
-Try this bacon-wrapped juicy lucy burger!
+Try these bacon-topped cheese stuffed burgers!

 For more cast iron recipes, not necessarily wild game, check out some of these favorites below!